ASSOCIATE FREQUENTLY ASKED QUESTIONS

 Am I required to use the Fellowships Office Travel Agency to book my travel?

-All airline travel must be booked through Omega World Travel to ensure that federal regulations are met.
+All airline travel must be booked through Omega World Travel to ensure that federal travel regulations are met.
 Costs of travel not booked through Omega may not be reimbursed.